-- Protests based upon the grounds set forth in Section IV.-A.-1. content of the solicitation, including but not limited to terms and conditions of the solicitation, errors, omissions or prejudice in the bid specifications or documents must be submitted at the time questions or requests for approved equals (RFI) due if included in the solicitation, or in the absence of a questions/RFI due date, at least five business days prior to the bid opening or receipt of proposals due date.- - Protests based upon the grounds set forth in Section IV.-A.-2. other than the content of the solicitation must be filed within seven (7) business days after the issuance by the District's of the notice of intent to award, or notice of award, or notice of non-award, whichever occurs first.
+- Protests based upon the content of the solicitation, including but not limited to terms and conditions of the solicitation, errors, omissions or prejudice in the bid specifications or documents must be submitted prior to bid opening or receipt of proposals. - 2.
+Protests based upon grounds other than the content of the solicitation must be filed within seven (7) business days after the District's notice of intent to award, or notice of award, or notice of non-award, whichever occurs first.